tomasc/simple_form_wysihtml/README.md

 ### The toolbar

-You can configure the available buttons in the toolbar in your own initializer file:
+You can override the defaults by specifying the toolbar in an initializer:

 ```Ruby
 # config/initializers/simple_form_wysihtml.rb